farcop/hackintosh/README.md

 # 	ZOTAC MAGNUS ONE ZBOX-ECM73070C (Barebone) Hackintosh

-This repository is about hackintosh on **ZOTAC MAGNUS ONE ZBOX-ECM73070C**.
+This repository is about hackintosh on **ZOTAC MAGNUS ONE ZBOX-ECM73070C** without eGPU.

 ## Hardware